 2. Uluwatu Temple

-Known widely for its cliff-top location, which is 250 feet above the waves of the Indian Ocean, this temple is magnificently fascinating.
+Known widely for its cliff-top location, which is 250 feet above the waves of the Indian Ocean, this temple is magnificently fascinating and one of the best Balinese temples.
 Archaeological remains, gorgeous views of the ocean & the sun, and a peaceful ambience is what you’d witness and experience here.

 Must Witness: The beautiful Kecak dance performance at the adjacent cliff-top stage, which takes place every day from 6:00 Pm to 7:00 PM with a breathtaking backdrop of the sunset.